-Oak Park Prep will open the gate on the North side of campus close to the intersection of 35th and V Streets at 7:15 a.m. every day for families to drop off their students or for students to enter.
+Oak Park Prep will open the gate on the west side of campus close to the intersection of 34th and W Streets at 7:15 a.m. every day for families to drop off their students or for students to enter.
 Students are welcome to arrive, eat breakfast, socialize with peers, review PW and read independently.
 Coming to school early is a privilege and should be treated as such.
 If a student is unable to handle that privilege and presents a behavior problem, that student will be permitted to enter the school at 7:30 a.m., directly before the school day officially begins.
 Also, unless an appointment has been made with a specific staff member ahead of time, students and families are asked to remain outside of the school building before 7:15 a.m.
-Students are not permitted to enter through the Sac High campus, or to come in through the gate that leads to the teachers' parking lot.
+Students are not permitted to enter through the Sac High campus.
 The parking lot directly in front of school is for staff only.